flyingwolf1701/Architectum/arch_project_docs/product_requirements_document.md

     - Token efficiency ratio (tokens in blueprint vs. tokens in raw code)
     - Update performance metrics (time to regenerate after changes)
     - AI task performance improvement metrics
+    - Feature Blueprint usage metrics (for documentation)

 ## Scope and Requirements (MVP / Current Version)

 ### Functional Requirements (High-Level)

-#### 1. Graph-Based Code Model
+#### 1. Core Representations

-- **1.1 Node Types**
+- **1.1 Relationship Map**
-  - The system must support representing files, functions, classes, methods, and features as nodes in the graph
+  - The system must create and maintain a graph-based representation optimized for navigation
-  - Each node must have a unique identifier and type designation
+  - Each node must have a unique identifier and type designation (file, function, class, method, feature)
-  - Nodes must contain metadata appropriate to their type (e.g., line numbers, signatures)
-  - The system must allow for tagging nodes with feature associations

-- **1.2 Relationship Types**
-  - The system must support explicit relationships between nodes:
-    - Contains (file contains function, class contains method)
-    - Calls (function calls function)
-    - Implements (function implements feature)
-    - Imports (file imports file)
-    - Inherits (class extends class)
-    - Depends-On (various dependency types)
-  - Relationships must be directional with clear source and target
+  - Relationships must be directional with clear source and target (calls, contains, imports, etc.)
-  - Relationships must include relevant metadata (e.g., line numbers where calls occur)

-- **1.3 Graph Operations**
-  - The system must support subgraph extraction based on nodes, relationships, or patterns
+  - The Relationship Map should typically use "Minimal" detail level for efficiency

+- **1.2 JSON Mirrors**
-  - The system must enable traversal of the graph in any direction
+  - The system must create and maintain JSON representations that mirror code files
+  - Mirrors must include detailed structure of each file (functions, classes, methods, properties)
+  - Mirrors must include type information, signatures, and file-level context
+  - JSON Mirrors should typically use "Standard" detail level for comprehensiveness

+- **1.3 Synchronization**
-  - The system must support filtering operations on the graph
+  - The system must provide an `arch sync` command to update both representations when code changes
+  - Synchronization must be incremental, only updating affected parts
-  - The system must maintain referential integrity between nodes and relationships
+  - The system must track which files need synchronization
+  - Synchronization must support individual files, directories, and interactive selection

 #### 2. Blueprint Generation System

-- **2.1 DirectoryBlueprint Generation**
+- **2.1 File-Based Blueprint**
-  - The system must generate a graph representation of a specified directory structure
-  - Users must be able to specify scan depth (e.g., 0 for all descendants, 1 for immediate children)
-  - The blueprint must include file nodes and their contained code elements
-  - Relationships between elements within the directory scope must be captured

-- **2.2 FileSetBlueprint Generation**
-  - The system must generate a graph based on a list of specified file paths
+  - The system must generate a blueprint from a specified list of files
   - The blueprint must include the specified files and their contained code elements
   - Relationships between elements across the specified files must be captured
   - The system must handle invalid or missing files gracefully

-- **2.3 CodeElementBlueprint Generation**
+- **2.2 Component-Based Blueprint**
-  - The system must generate a focused graph centered on specified code elements (functions, classes)
+  - The system must generate a blueprint focused on specific components within files
   - The blueprint must include the specified elements and their immediate relationships
-  - The system must capture both callers and callees of the specified elements
+  - The system must provide file-level context necessary for the specified components
-  - The system must handle elements that cannot be found gracefully
+  - The system must handle components that cannot be found gracefully

+- **2.3 Feature Blueprint**
+  - The system must generate persistent blueprints that document entire features
+  - Feature Blueprints must be defined through YAML specifications
+  - The system must store Feature Blueprints for reference and documentation
+  - Feature Blueprints must include all files and components related to a feature

+- **2.4 Temporary Blueprint**
+  - The system must support ad-hoc blueprint generation for immediate use
+  - Temporary Blueprints must have the same capabilities as Feature Blueprints
+  - The system must clear Temporary Blueprints after use to minimize storage
+  - Temporary Blueprints must be easily convertible to Feature Blueprints if desired

+- **2.5 YAML Blueprint Definition**
+  - The system must support blueprint definition through YAML files
+  - YAML definitions must allow specification of files and components to include
+  - YAML definitions must allow specification of blueprint type and persistence
+  - The system must validate YAML definitions before processing

-- **2.4 Detail Level Configuration**
+- **2.6 Detail Level Configuration**
   - All blueprint types must support three detail levels:
     - **Minimal**: Basic structure and relationship information
     - **Standard**: Additional type information and signatures